Hey, I’m Alex…

 What kind of training do you have?

 I’m a certified Comprehensive Studio Pilates teacher and I have an honors post-graduate degree in experiential learning, focusing on adults, from the University of Cumbria (UK).
 My undergraduate degree is in art history, which taught me how to look closely at details and ask questions, something I use every day in my work.
 I began coaching adults in 2004, and I've been teaching fitness and movement full-time since 2016.
-I am always taking continuing education courses with Pilates specialists and physical therapists, including Maria Earle, Brooke Bergdahl, and Blossom Leilani Crawford and Dr. Marshall Hagins.
+I am always taking continuing education courses with Pilates specialists and physical therapists, including Dr. Bre Bumke Helfrich, Maria Earle, Brooke Bergdahl, and Blossom Leilani Crawford and Dr. Marshall Hagins.